buildtesters/buildtest/docs/ohpc_integration.rst

 You may specify the option ``--ohpc`` at the command line which will enable OpenHPC integration.

-You would want to configure your configuration file to specify BUILDTEST_MODULE_ROOT to the root of the software stack.
+You would want to configure your configuration file to specify BUILDTEST_MODULEPATH to the root of the software stack.

 Shown below is an example found in buildtest configuration (``$HOME/.buildtest/settings.yaml``) that